mmbman/Katagiri/list.md

 1. *Blue Cliff Record* Case 84 – Talk 1
 1. *Blue Cliff Record* Case 84 – Talk 2

-1. Impermanence and the Meaning of Silence
+1. *Blue Cliff Record* Case 84 Talk 3: Impermanence and the Meaning of Silence
-1. Three Aspects of Buddha's Silence
+1. *Blue Cliff Record* Case 84 Talk 4: Three Aspects of Buddha's Silence

 1. *Shobogenzo Sansuikyo*: Eastern Mountains Traveling on the Water
 1. On a Poem by the Boatman: Fishing with a Straight Hook
 1. What is Right Human Effort – Part 1